Sina-KH/Nova-Dating-Service/README.md

 This repository is the back-end source code of the telegram [@NovaDatingBot](https://t.me/TeleDatingBot).

 This bot is written as a mini-app for [Telegram Mini-App Contest](https://t.me/contest/327).
+It is developed and submitted as a dating mini-app for this contest and lets its users find their ideal friends/partner~~s~~ with mutual interests.

+## Features / Flow

+- No classic registrations required, users will be registered using their Telegram account.
+- Choose your `Gender`, `Age`, `Interests` and upload your `profile photos` to let other users know you.
+- Find friends based on your interests and filters.
+Like them and get their telegram username once you've matched!

 ## Tech Stack